JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 `AbstractMatrix{<:Real}` of size either `N x 1` or `1 x N`.
 The same can be said for any other input type `T`, and new subtypes of `AbstractVector` can be added if particularly efficient ways exist to store collections of inputs of type `T`.
+A good example of this in practice using `Tuple{S, Int}`, for some input type `S`, as the input type for "multi-output" GPs.

 This approach can also lead to clearer user code.
 A user need only wrap their inputs in a `ColVecs` or `RowVecs` once in their code, and this